 Myth #4 - Only an introvert can be a Highly Sensitive Person

-Due to the depth of their processing, Highly Sensitive People perceive various stimuli much more stronger than others.
+Due to the depth of their processing, Highly Sensitive People perceive various stimuli much more strongly than others.
 Therefore, they can be overstimulated much more often and more easily.
 Therefore, they need time and space to rest from stimuli.
 Silence and being alone are very important to them and necessary to regain balance.
 The difference between introverts and extroverts is how they regenerate.
 Introverts need silence and solitude for this.
 Extroverts - contacts with people.

 However, despite this common feature that connects highly sensitive people with introverts, it does not mean that all introverts are highly sensitive people and vice versa.
 Psychologist Elaine Aron writes in her book that about 30% of highly sensitive people are extroverts.

-Extroverted HSPs face a special challenge and need to learn to listen to themselves well.
+Extroverted HSPs face a special challenge and must learn to listen to themselves well.
 In particular, they must take care of the balance between the time spent with others and the time necessary for regeneration.
 So, on the one hand, it satisfies the need for interpersonal contacts and draws positive energy from them, and on the other hand, avoids overstimulation.

 For example, it may mean that a meeting with a small group of friends in a quiet, atmospheric cafe will be pleasant, but a meeting in a crowded club with loud music will be a torment.